“In the right light, at the right time, everything is extraordinary.” – Aaron Rose, American film director & writer.

 Ambient Room Lighting

 Ambient lighting is the foundation of your room decor lights.
-This type of lighting is soft glow that envelopes your space just enough to function without causing you a harsh glare.
+This type of lighting is a soft glow that envelopes your space just enough to function without causing you a harsh glare.
 It is also called natural light within a room that includes natural sunlight which seeps through windows or room.
-If you have a high ceiling then chandeliers, pendants and flush mounted ceiling lights would work wonders for your bedroom.
-These kind of light can be used to do everyday chores like cleaning, arranging and storing.
+If you have a high ceiling then chandeliers, pendants and flush-mounted ceiling lights would work wonders for your bedroom.
+These kinds of light can be used to do everyday chores like cleaning, arranging and storing.
 They cannot be used for close-range tasks like reading, drawing and typing.

 Task Lighting Design For Your Bedroom